-This command brings up the Packet Spot view and sets the keyboard focus to the list of packet spots.
+This command brings up the Packet Spot view and sets the keyboard focus to the list of packet spots, and with the most recently received spot as the selected item.
 Use up/down arrow or page up/page down to move through the list of spots.
 When the one you want to grab is highlighted, type Enter.
 Tab and SHIFT+Tab move the keyboard focus to the packet band filter and the Multiplier filter check box.